Course Outline

 4

-All - Assessment Task 3:Interview
+All - Assessment Task 3:Role Play

 Goal:

-The goal of the Interview Role Play is for you, as part of a group, to demonstrate your knowledge of human resource management strategy and practice.
+The goal of the Role Play is for you, as part of a group, to demonstrate your knowledge of human resource management strategy and practice.

 Product: Oral and Written Piece